commercetools/connect-product-export-template/full-ingestion/README.md

 # Full Ingestion
-This module provides a REST-API hosted on Commercetools-provided infrastructure.
-Once the API is triggered, it exports all products under the specific store of the Commercetools project, and then import to the external search index.
+This module provides a REST-API hosted on commercetools-provided infrastructure.
+Once the API is triggered, it exports all products under the specific store of the commercetools project, and then import to the external search index.

 ## Get started
 #### Install your search-specific SDK